parichit/DCEM/README.md

 **How to use the package (An Example: working with the default bundled dataset)**

-- The dcem package comes bundled with the ionosphere_data.csv for demostration.
+- The dcem package comes bundled with the ionosphere_data.csv for demonstration.
 Help about the dataset can be seen by typing `?ionosphere_data` in the R console.
 Additional details can be seen at the link [Ionosphere data](https://archive.ics.uci.edu/ml/datasets/ionosphere)

 - To use this dataset, paste the following code into the R console.